jsreeram/ParallelJavaScript/README.md

 ##### Throws

-- TypeError when elementalFunction is not a function.
+- *TypeError*: when elementalFunction is not a function.
-- RangeError if the source Array or Typed Object is empty.
+- *RangeError*: if the source Array or Typed Object is empty.

 ##### Discussion